fbpx

 Advertisement

-Energy Observer, the first zero-emission hydrogen ship to sail around the world, has docked at the Port du Gros Caillou, in Paris’ 7th arrondissement, for an exceptional stopover from 13 September to 11 October 2024.
+Energy Observer, the first zero-emission hydrogen ship to sail around the world, has docked at the Port du Gros Caillou, in Paris’s 7th arrondissement, for an exceptional stopover from 13 September to 11 October 2024.

-This stopover marks the end of a seven-year odyssey, a highly symbolic moment since it was here, in Paris, that this ambitious journey had begun on 7 July 2017 when she was christened.
+This stopover marks the end of a seven-year odyssey, a highly symbolic moment since it was here, in Paris, that this ambitious journey began on 7 July 2017 when she was christened.
 For this occasion, Energy Observer is deploying her exhibition village to welcome the public and receive the partners of her odyssey.

 A human and technological adventure